Skip to main content

 print(f"US-based followers: {len(in_usa)}")

-For more precise country-level data, you can use the /about endpoint to look up each account’s country.
+The location field is freeform user-entered text.
+For more reliable country-level data, use the /about endpoint to look up each account’s country tag.
 See Audience Geography for the full workflow.

 Finding Audience Overlap Between Competitors